Things to do and see

-Piazza Vittorio Emanuele II: ready, be careful, go!
+Piazza Vittorio Emanuele II: ready, set, go!

 A few tens of meters from the Central Station you will find yourself in a large square where the statue of Vittorio Emanuele II stands out.
 Here, in addition to finding a convenient underground parking and a tourist information office, you can take a look at the neo-Gothic architecture of the Post and Province buildings.
 Better not to spend too much time here, there is still a lot to see and we must optimize the time to visit Pisa in one day.